vaila-multimodaltoolbox/vaila/README.md

 ## Running the Application

-## Running the Application After installation, you can launch _vailá_ from your applications menu or directly from the terminal, depending on your operating system.
+### Running the Application After installation, you can launch _vailá_ from your applications menu or directly from the terminal, depending on your operating system.

-- Linux and macOS: **From the Terminal**
+- Linux and macOS: **From the Terminal bash or zsh**

 1. Navigate to the `vaila` directory: ```cd ~/vaila ``` and run command:

 ```bash